 The SAT and ACT are not required for international students but we encourage you to submit scores as additional evidence of your academic performance if you have taken either exam.Exception: International students whose primary and secondary education took place in Australia, Canada (English-speaking provinces), United Kingdom, Ireland, New Zealand, or the U.S. are exempt from this requirement.
 Students born in one of these countries yet educated elsewhere are still required to satisfy the English proficiency requirement.

 Using SAT or ACT Scores as an English Proficiency Alternative

 The UW will consider the English proficiency requirement satisfied for students who have both:

 - A minimum grade of B in all high school level English writing or literature courses where English is the primary language of instruction and

-- A minimum score of ACT English 22, SAT Critical Reading 550 (old), or SAT Reading score of 30 (new).
-Official scores must be sent to the UW directly from the College Board or ACT to satisfy this requirement.
+- A minimum score of ACT English 22, SAT Critical Reading 550 (prior to March 2016), or SAT Evidence-Based Reading & Writing score of 580 (March 2016 - present).
+Official scores must be sent to the UW directly from ACT or the College Board to satisfy this requirement.